To die is natural; but the living death

 Some went so far as to specify in their wills they wanted special tests performed on their bodies to make sure they were actually dead.
 Surgical incisions, the application of boiling hot liquids, touching red-hot irons to their flesh, stabbing them through the heart, or even decapitating them were all specified at different times as a way of making sure they didn't wake up six feet under.
 Some opted for being buried with the means to do themselves in, and guns, knives, and poison were packed into coffins along with the deceased.

 The screams of a young Belgian girl who came out of a trance-like state as the earth fell on her coffin so upset Count Karnice-Karnicki, Chamberlain to the Czar and Doctor of the Law Faculty of the University of Louvain, that he invented a coffin which allowed a person accidentally buried alive to summon help through a system of flags and bells.
-Patented in 1897, this hermetically-sealed coffin had a tube, about
+Patented in 1897, this hermetically-sealed coffin had a tube, about 3.5 inches in diameter, extending to a box on the surface.
+The tube was attached to a spring-loaded ball sitting on the corpse's chest.
+Any movement of the chest would release the spring, opening the box lid and admitting light and air into the coffin.
+To signal for help, a flag would spring up, a bell would ring for half an hour, and a lamp would burn after sunset.
+Similar "life-signaling" coffins were patented in the United States.

 Those old-fashioned devices might sound quaint and out of place in modern society, but concern over live burial has prompted the redirection of newer technologies to take the place of red flags and whistles.